Why Do Scleral Lenses Sometimes Get Foggy?

 Your eye doctor may recommend the following treatment options, including: reducing excessive edge lift, reducing base curves, taking an antihistamine to reduce inflammation, lens removal and reapplication, or in extreme cases, topical steroids.

 Scleral lenses can be a great option for many patients, even if fogging occurs.
 These management strategies, along with proper lens care, can go a long way to ensure healthy life-long scleral lens wear.
-Contact The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates to determine what may be causing your foggy vision and how to treat it today!Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Contact Drs.
+Farkas, Kassalow, Resnick & Associates to determine what may be causing your foggy vision and how to treat it today!Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.